php-dev-br/laravel-doc-pt-br/passport.md

     composer require laravel/passport=~4.0

+Next, register the Passport service provider in the `providers` array of your `config/app.php` configuration file:

+    Laravel\Passport\PassportServiceProvider::class,

 The Passport service provider registers its own database migration directory with the framework, so you should migrate your database after registering the provider.
 The Passport migrations will create the tables your application needs to store clients and access tokens:

     php artisan migrate